python-geeks/Automation-scripts/cfsol_submitter/README.md

 3. Head to `chrome://version` and copy the path given in heading of **Profile path** and paste it in place of:
 `options.add_argument(r"C:\Users\Divyansh Mishra\AppData\Local\Google\Chrome\User Data\Default")` in the `submit.py` file.
 Mention your profile path in place of `C:\Users\Divyansh Mishra\AppData\Local\Google\Chrome\User Data\Default`.

 4. Head towards the chromedriver path from the folder where you saved it and paste it in place of:`driver = webdriver.Chrome('C:\Python\Chromedriver\chromedriver.exe')` in your `submit.py` file.
 You need to make changes in `C:\Python\Chromedriver\chromedriver.exe` part of the code.
+Do not tamper the remaining part of the line.

 ## Running the script